jorgeb1980/XMLSpreadsheetGenerator/XMLSpreadsheetGenerator/XMLSpreadsheetGenerator/LibreOffice_fix/readme.txt

 LOCAL_DIRECTORY/share/xslt/export/spreadsheetml/*.xsl

-Do a backup of your original files before tampering with them!!
+Do a backup of your original files if you replace them with the fix!!